andybest/common-lisp/README.md

 fragment color of the pipeline.

-So far, we have only translated the "Vari" shader language into the GLSL language understood by GPUs.
+So far, we have only translated the "Vari" shader language into the GLSL language understood by OpenGL.
 We still have to compile the shader stages and link the final program object on the GPU.

 At this point, a valid OpenGL context is needed to continue.